Stability-AI/StableCascade/readme.md

 Running the model can be done through the notebooks provided in the [inference]() section.
 You will find more details regarding downloading the models.
 Specifically, there are four notebooks provided for the following use-cases:
 #### Text-to-Image
-A standard notebook that provides you with basic functionality for text-to-image, image-variation and image-to-image.
+A compact [notebook](inference/text_to_image.ipynb) that provides you with basic functionality for text-to-image, image-variation and image-to-image.
 - Text-to-Image

 `Cinematic photo of an anthropomorphic penguin sitting in a cafe reading a book and having a coffee.`